If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Hammertoe is a common foot condition that can cause discomfort and pain.
 It occurs when there is an imbalance in the muscles, tendons, or ligaments that normally hold the toe straight.
 One of the leading causes of hammertoe is wearing ill-fitting shoes, especially those with high heels or narrow, pointy toes, which force the toes into an unnatural position.
 Additionally, genetics can play a role, as some individuals may be more prone to developing hammertoe due to their family history.
 Arthritis and foot injuries are other contributing factors.
 The symptoms of hammertoe are quite noticeable.
 The affected toe tends to bend at the middle joint, resembling a hammer, hence the name.
 This deformity can lead to pain, corns, calluses, and discomfort while walking.
 Over time, hammertoe may become rigid, making it even more challenging to manage.
 Early detection and appropriate footwear choices are important for addressing this condition effectively.
 If you have the symptoms of hammertoe, it is suggested that you consult a podiatrist who can effectively diagnose and offer treatment options for this condition.

 Hammertoes can be a painful condition to live with.
-For more information, contact Dr. Randy Garr of Utah.
+For more information, contact Dr. Randy Garr of Bigfoot Podiatry.
 Our doctor will answer any of your foot- and ankle-related questions.

 Hammertoe